Raid Pyrenean

 Introduction

-It is a chance to ride most of the famous cols in the Pyrenees, including beasts such as the Tourmalet and Aubisque and to cycle along the quiet and beautiful back roads and passes of France’s southernmost mountain range.
+The Raid Pyrenean is a bucket list challenge for any road cycling enthusiast.
+In the 1950’s the Cyclo Club Béarnais created a cycling route across the Pyrenees from coast to coast, keeping as close to the Spanish border as possible (on surfaced roads).
+The ‘catch’ was the 100 hours given to participants to complete the traverse!
+This is a chance to cycle most of the famous cols in the Pyrenees, including beasts such as the Col du Tourmalet and Col d’Aubisque.
+You’ll also ride through the many other quiet and beautiful roads and cols of France’s southernmost mountain range.
 The scenery is stunning, the road surfaces good and the car drivers are generally extremely courteous and respectful towards cyclists.

 For the latest travel advice from the Foreign, Commonwealth & Development Office including security and local laws, plus passport and visa information, check www.gov.uk/foreign-travel-advice.